teaching resource

 🆘 Support Struggling Students

-Help students who need support by inviting them to reference posters or anchor charts from previous lessons.
+• Invite students who need support to reference posters or anchor charts from previous lessons.
 This activity can also be completed in a small group.

 ➕ Challenge Fast Finishers

-For students who need a bit of a challenge, encourage them to create their count and compare problems using counters or assign them an alternative activity from our Halloween collection.
+For students who need a bit of a challenge, encourage them to create their own count and compare problems using counters or assign them an alternative activity from our Halloween collection.
+You could also extend the lesson by having your students practice ordering and comparing the numbers they discovered.

 This resource was created by Lisamarie Del Valle, a Teach Starter Collaborator.

+Are you looking for another worksheet on comparing numbers?
+Maybe you need one for another time of year.
 Make sure you check these out before you go!
-They’re sure to be a spooktacular addition to your lesson plans.
+They’re sure to be a fantastic addition to your lesson plans.

 0 Comments